andreafalzi/Irest_project/README.md

 School project to test our skills with SCSS.\
 Project designed and coded by me.\
-It is coded with mobile first approach and is full responsive.
+It's coded with mobile first approach and it's full responsive.